kaushang/Tablytics/README.md

   Start fresh at any time by resetting all tracked time back to 0.

 - 🎛️ **Toggle Tracking**
-  You can enable or disable tracking with a single switch.
+  Enable or disable tracking with a single switch.

+- 🌙 **Dark & Light Mode**
+  Choose between a modern dark theme or a classic light theme for comfortable viewing.

+- 📊 **Visual Analytics Tab**
+  Analyze your browsing habits visually in a pie chart.

 ---